reachlin/k8s0/README.md

 * Minimal kubernetes on travis for DevOps.

-* Include a local registry or repo, so k8s can be deployed without an internet connection.
+* Include a local copy of all images, so kubernetes can be deployed without an internet connection.

 * All k8s components running as containers